 The main culprits in hard water are magnesium and calcium.
 These are found in all water at certain levels.
 The official line goes that if the water contains more than 60mg of magnesium and calcium in a dissolved state, the water is hard.
 There are locations where this concentration of magnesium and calcium can reach as much as 180mg.

 When water hardness is high – at those sorts of levels – then it is clear that there is going to be a problem with the concentration of metals.
 What are the problems with hard water?

 Hard water is a problem in the home – and also in industry – in many ways.
 For example, the metals in the water can react with washing detergents.
 This results in laundry not being clean when it has been through even the most stringent washing process.

 It can also have the same effect in relation to crockery and other items washed in the kitchen sink, leaving it looking dirty and stained.

-Hard water also has an effect on the skin, and can result in uncomfortable dryness and scaling.
-If you wash your hair in hard water, you may find that the effect is not as impressive as you want it to be.
+Hard water also affects the skin, and can result in uncomfortable dryness and scaling.
+If you wash your hair in hard water, you may find that the effect is less impressive than you want.

 Perhaps the biggest problem with hard water is that it causes a build-up of deposits throughout your plumbing system.
-This is something that can be costly to repair, and may even lead to replacements being required.
+This can be costly to repair and may even lead to replacements being required.

 What can you do about hard water?
 The simple fact is that you can make water softer, so to speak, but you need to have an effective and efficient water softener to do so.
-If you read this you will see there are a number of different types of water softener for the home, so you can solve the problem with one of these.
+If you read this you will see there are several different types of water softener for the home, so you can solve the problem with one of these.